The Jac Programming Language and Jaseci Stack

 Jac Lang

-The core language that supersets Python and JavaScript.
+The core language that replaces Python, JavaScript, and C/Zig/Rust — with full native compatibility for PyPI, npm, and C-ABI.
 Build AI systems with graph-based Object-Spatial Programming.

 jac-client